Last updated on 7 July 2022

 When looking at third-party applications, Shopify kills Big Cartel.
 Big cartel keeps a simple list regarding third-party software:

 There are no more than ten under each category, and some of them are incredibly handy.
 Big Cartel has associations with some big names like Zapier, LiveChat, Instagram, and MailChimp.
+You can see Zapier alternatives here.

 All are incredibly handy, but Shopify has opened its platform to third-party developers.